Using the Stark Validator

 To execute an external function on the module, we must build the argumemt list

-class.
-Then we can call the executeOnModule
+with the CallData class.
+Then we can call the executeOnModule function from

-with the module class hash, the function name and the calldata
+SmartrAccount with the module class hash, the function name and the calldata

 like below.
 Here we will register a second public key for the same account: